Carinsurance.com Insights

 How much does car insurance cost in Oregon per month?

-The average cost of a full-coverage car insurance policy in Oregon costs $140 monthly for coverage limits of 100/300/100.
+Car insurance in Oregon costs an average of $140 a month for a full coverage policy with limits of 100/300/100.

 For some people, it is better to pay car insurance monthly because it gives them more flexibility in their budget.
 They can spread the cost over a longer period of time and don’t have to worry about a large lump sum payment.